EF(LOCAL) - INSTRUCTIONAL RESOURCES

 A complainant may raise an objection to an instructional resource used in a school's educational program, despite the fact that the professional staff selecting the resources were qualified to make the selection, followed the proper procedure, and adhered to the objectives and criteria for instructional resources set out in this policy.

 The major criterion for the final decision on challenged resources is the appropriateness of the resource for its intended educational use.
-No challenged resource shall be removed solely because of the ideas expressed therein.
+No challenged instructional resource shall be removed solely because of the ideas expressed therein.